 First, of course, the pricing chart and ordering instructions just to keep things easy to find.
-Details about mini bullwhips follows.
-Note: if you would like spiral plaiting (16 plait or above) on your whip, talk to me first, but ordinarily add between $75-$100.
+Details about signal whips follows.
+Note: spiral plaiting will add $75 to $100 to the pricing depending on the design.

 |12 plait||16 plait||20 plait||24 plait|

 |3 feet||$340||$365||Not Available||Not Available|

 “Why isn’t there a ‘buy now’ button or something?”

 Items on this page are made to order.
 To purchase an item off this page, you need to send me an email first.
 Just tell me “I wanna whip!” and we’ll take it from there, OR you can tell me how long you want your whip to be, how many strands you want, what color(s), and any special requests, and I will contact you back to discuss details.
 If you want to make a purchase right now, then take a peek in the upper right side bar, where items I have that are ready to ship are featured.